ITPUG/2018.pgday.it/_posts/2018-04-30-Denis_Gasparin.en.markdown

 <h5>Denis Gasparin speaker at PGDay.IT 2018.</h5>

-With the talks "PostgreSQL Tips & Tricks" and "Machine Learning with PostGreSQL", Denis Gasparin will be at PGDay.IT edition 2018.
+With the talks "PostgreSQL Tips & Tricks" and "Machine Learning with PostGreSQL", Denis Gasparin will be at PGDay.IT 2018 edition.

 For this edition of PGDay.IT we decided to get to know our Speakers a little more, by asking three simple questions.